AleefBilal/face-validation-verification/README.md

 This repository contains a **Face Verification Lambda Function** designed to:
 1. Detect human faces in images.
+2. AI generated image prevention and detection.
-2. Verify if two images belong to the same individual.
+3. Verify if two images belong to the same individual.

 The function leverages:
 - **[AuraFace-v1](https://huggingface.co/fal/AuraFace-v1)** for face embedding and similarity verification.
+- **[Trained AI Image Classifier (CatBoost)](https://huggingface.co/Aleef/AI-Image-Classification)** for AI generated Image classification and prevention.

 Special thanks to the developers of these models!

 ---

-## Important Note
-- Download AuraFace first directly from huggingface [AuraFace-v1](https://huggingface.co/fal/AuraFace-v1), or just run `python model_download.py`.
-Your call.

----

 ## Features
 - Detects faces in provided images.
 - Validates that both the album and selfie images contain a single face.
+- Validate that the given image is not AI generated Image
 - Verifies whether the faces in the two images belong to the same individual.
 - Supports both **AWS S3** integration and local file paths.

+---

+## Important Note
+- Run `python model_download.py` script to download AuraFace and CatBoost.

 ---